coderkoala/documentation-boilerplate/README.md

 ## Introduction

-A simple solution that uses markdown and Bootcamp to create a neutrally aesthetic, mobile-optimized and content-focused document.
+A simple solution that uses markdown to create a neutrally aesthetic, mobile-optimized and content-focused document.

 ## Instructions